blak3r/treadspan/README.md

 Lifespan makes great hardware (Treadmills) but their software is the achilles heel.
 It's so close to being an incredible platform for logging steps.

 This solution solves the biggest limitation of the Lifespan OEM solution.
-It enables multiple session logging.
+It will seamlessly log each treadmill session to a chip that allows you to sync all sessions in one go with a mobile app.
 Meaning, you can start and stop your treadmill as much as you want and when you want to sync it to AppleHealth you open up the app and it'll sync all the sessions done prior.
 (You don't have to sync each session individually).